 5. Write the summary:

-In case you do write them support those qualities with examples you have done.
-The qualities that describes you must be demonstrated with examples of your work, how you achieved them, what made you to reach that point so that you would stand out from the crowd.
+In case you do write to them to support those qualities with examples you have done.
+The qualities that describe you must be demonstrated with examples of your work, how you achieved them, what made you reach that point so that you would stand out from the crowd.

-Normally summary should be 3 – 5 short paragraphs long and bulleted in the middle.
-It should indicate your key qualities, abilities, unique qualifications, work passions and is written in first person.
+Normally summary should be 3-5 short paragraphs long and bulleted in the middle.
+It should indicate your key qualities, abilities, unique qualifications, work passions and is written in the first person.
 Moreover, it is usually written in the format as if you are in a conversation rather than like a resume.

 6. Using words from job descriptions: